itiel/zeds-tolower-test/README.md

     $ gcc -o tolower-test tolower-test.c

-and run the test like so:
+and run the test however you want:

     $ ./tolower-test 1000000
     $ ./tolower-test 10000000